yohplala/oups/_sources/quickstart.rst.txt

 **Indexing logic**

+A logic is formalized by use of a decorated class.
+Index themselves are then materialized by instantiating this class, and more specifically by the instance attributes values.

-It is a class whose attributes values define an index for a given dataset, and is declared just as a `dataclass <https://docs.python.org/3/library/dataclasses.html>`_.
+The class itself is declared just as a `dataclass <https://docs.python.org/3/library/dataclasses.html>`_.
-``@toplevel`` is then used as a class decorator (and not ``@dataclass``) so that naming of each dataset directory can be derived appropriately.
+``@toplevel`` is then used as a class decorator (and not ``@dataclass``).

 .. code-block:: python

     from os import path as os_path
     from oups import ParquetSet, toplevel

-    # Define the indexing logic to generate each individual dataset folder name.
+    # Define an indexing logic to generate each individual dataset folder name.
     @toplevel
     class DatasetIndex:
         country: str
         city: str

-    # Initialize a parquet dataset collection,
-    # specifying collection path and indexing logic.
+    # Define a collection path.
     dirpath = os_path.expanduser('~/Documents/code/data/weather_knowledge_base')

+    # Initialize a parquet dataset collection.
     ps = ParquetSet(dirpath, DatasetIndex)

 Writing new data